 I first came to Italy in 2006.
-It was one of the first stops on my just began round the world adventure.
+It was one of the first stops on my just-begun round-the-world adventure.
 Italy was everything I thought it would be and more.
 If there was a country that lived up to the hype, it was Italy.

 Backpacking around Italy, I spent most of my time in the north.
-Whenever I Kept trying to get further south, I always found an excuse to stay somewhere longer and I never made it further than Rome before previous plans dragged me north again towards Austria.
+Whenever I tryied to get farther south, I always found an excuse to stay somewhere longer, and I never made it farther than Rome before previous plans dragged me north again towards Austria.

-As the years went by, I’ve always thought about returning.
-The wine, the food, the unexplored place- Italy called to me.
-This year I finally decided there was enough thinking and there needed to be more doing.
+As the years went by, I often thought about returning.
+The wine, the food, the unexplored places.
+Italy called to me.
+This year I finally decided there’d been enough thinking and needed to be more doing.
 This summer’s return to Europe would include Italy.

-More importantly, this trip would include southern Italy- the place I could never quite seem to get to last time.
-But this time, it would appear that I couldn’t quite get there again.
+More importantly, this trip would include southern Italy, the place I could never quite seem to get to last time.
+But this time, it turned out I couldn’t quite get there again.

 My plan was to come into the south via Greece and work my way north to Rome.
-Yet that was changed when Gap Adventures, the only tour company I would ever recommend, offered me a tour through northern Italy.
+But that changed when Gap Adventures, the only tour company I would ever recommend, offered me a tour through northern Italy.
 Starting in Venice, the trip would take through the Cinque Terre, Florence and, finally, Rome.
-Though I had been to all these places before, Gap Adventures is one of my favorite companies.
-It was in Costa Rica with them that I turned into a travel junkie and earlier this year I gave away a trip of theirs.
+Though I h’d been to all these places before, Gap Adventures is one of my favorite companies.
+It was in Costa Rica with them that I turned into a travel junkie, and earlier this year I gave away a trip of theirs.
 Eager to do another tour with them, I changed my plans and headed to Venice.

 While the tour had all the hallmarks of what makes Gap Adventures great (local transportation, local hotels, and a mix of personal time and a few group activities), the trip moved too quickly for me.
 I like to spend more time in places than the few days we had in each destination.
-But the tour wasn’t for me- it was for the others who booked the trip.
-I was just an add on.
-The others on the trip had a limited time in Italy and so for them, the trip was perfect.
+But the tour wasn’t for me.
+It was for the others who booked the trip.
+I was just an add-on.
+The others on the trip had a limited time in Italy, so for them, the trip was perfect.

-While the trip wasn’t the south, it gave me a chance to rediscover all the cities I had visited years back.
+While the trip wasn’t the south, it gave me a chance to rediscover all the cities I’d visited years back.
 In Venice, I met up with travel writer Lara Dunston (who I interviewed years back).
-She brought me to some local markets, introduced me to a restaurateur, who gave a lesson on Venice seafood and picking fish at the market.
-I got to marvel at the buildings and explore areas without tourist menus where prices drop in half and crowds don’t get in your way.
-My first visit to Venice left me with a lukewarm impression but seeing it again a second left me realizing just how wonderful Venice really is.
+She brought me to some local markets and introduced me to a restaurateur, who gave a lesson on Venice seafood and picking fish at the market.
+I got to marvel at the buildings and explore areas without tourist menus, where prices drop in half and crowds don’t get in your way.
+My first visit to Venice left me with a lukewarm impression, but seeing it again a second left me realizing just how wonderful the city really is.

 In the Cinque Terre, I hiked the hard trails I missed the first time.
-I explored the places I loved before, ate at some restaurants, and played guide to some of my tour group members.
-The Cinque Terre is one of the most beautiful places on Earth and, I think, if I could live anywhere in Italy, it just might be there.
+I explored the places I loved before, ate at some restau-rants, and played guide to some of my tour group members.
+The Cinque Terre is one of the most beautiful places on Earth and if I could live anywhere in Italy, it just might be there.

-In Rome, I saw the Sistine chapel, went underground, finally found some sushi, and visited my favorite spot, Trastevere.
+In Rome, I saw the Sistine Chapel, went underground, finally found some sushi, and visited my favorite spot, Trastevere.
 Instead of racing from site to site, I relaxed and hung out.
 I walked around and relaxed.
 I have fond memories of my first time in Rome.
-I was with good friends and sometimes you remember places so well because of who you are with.
-I wasn’t with them this time and Rome drew me into it.
+I was with good friends and sometimes you remember places so well because of who you’re with.
+I wasn’t with them this time, and Rome drew me into it.

-Coming back to Italy allowed me to explore all the surfaces I just scratched the fist time.
+Coming back to Italy allowed me to explore below the surfaces I only scratched the first time.
 And that’s the beauty of returning to places you’ve been before.
 It gives you a chance to get a deeper sense of the place and culture.
-We often race to new destinations and are always thinking about the places we haven’t been but never thinking about visiting the places we have been.
-Coming back to the northern Italy wasn’t part of the plan but it’s when you skip the plan, that things work out.
+We often race to new destinations, thinking only of the places we haven’t been without considering the places we already have.
+Coming back to northern Italy wasn’t part of the plan, but sometimes it’s when you skip the plan that things work out.

 And southern Italy?
-Well, I made it Naples and Pompeii but that’s another story….
+Well, I made it to Naples and Pompeii, but that’s another story…